Getting used to living alone hadn’t been easy.

 “This is nicer,” he said.
 “Have you thought about enrolling yourself next semester?”

-“I’m barely seventeen,” Nico pointed out, and Jason laughed.
+“I’m barely eighteen,” Nico pointed out, and Jason laughed.

 “I’d forgotten about that.
 I bet you could still do it if you wanted to,” Jason said.
 “Camp Jupiter would help with the paperwork.”